Connect with us

 Customer Development Model

-Many start-ups and entrepreneurs will look to the customer development model (CDM) to get their business off to a flying start.
+Many startups and entrepreneurs will look to the customer development model (CDM) to get their businesses off to a flying start.

-One crucial step in this model is customer discovery, and it’s not done just one but all the time.
+One crucial step in this model is customer discovery, and it’s not done just once but all the time.

 Customer discovery is the process of focusing on understanding your customer.
-You may think you’ve got this covered with surveys and data capture from purchases and so on, but there really is a lot to it.
+You may think you’ve covered this with surveys and data capture from purchases, but there really is a lot to it.

 For example, commercializing an idea requires taking on the role of a detective or scientist.
 Your aim is to find evidence to lead you to solutions without any bias or unnecessary information getting in the way.
-For getting to know your customer better, we have the following tips and examples.
+TWe have the following tips and examples to get to know your customer better.

 Customer Discovery